Blog

 The Trade-Offs Ownership Requires

 A custom CRM does not benefit from a vendor's continuous product investment.
-New AI features, updated integrations, and platform improvements require deliberate investment rather than arriving as part of a subscription.
+New AI features, updated native integrations, and platform improvements require deliberate investment rather than arriving as part of a subscription.

 AI App Development